The social 'S' in ESG: Examples, factors and best practices green cloud

 3. drawdown.
 A drawdown is the point at which atmospheric greenhouse gas levels stop climbing and start declining.

 4. electronic waste (e-waste).
 Electronics at or nearing the end of their useful life.
 Green tech and sustainability approaches seek to extend the useful life of devices and use circular economy principles to keep the amount of e-waste to an absolute minimum.
-The priority is to first reduce waste, then refurbish devices and only then move toward recycling.
+The priority is to first reduce waste, then refurbish devices, then move toward recycling.

 5. energy efficiency.
 The same task or result is achieved with less energy.
 For example, heating, cooling and operating appliances and electronics are less energy-intensive in energy-efficient homes and buildings.

 6. environmental justice.
-Environmental justice aims for fair treatment of all people regardless of race, color, national origin or income equally regarding environmental laws, regulations and policies.
+Environmental justice seeks to ensure fair treatment of all people regardless of race, color, national origin or income equally, regarding environmental laws, regulations and policies.
 The approach holds that no group should bear a disproportionate share of negative environmental consequences.

 7. environmental, social and governance.
 Sustainable and ethical interests that can be central to an organization's financial and corporate interests.
 Otherwise known as ESG.